Umang-Bansal/healthbot/README.md

 ## Overview

 HealthBot is a Python-based chatbot that provides health-related information to users.
-It utilizes the Twilio API for messaging and OpenAI's GPT-3.5 model for natural language understanding.
+It utilizes the Twilio API for messaging and [Langchain](https://github.com/hwchase17/langchain), OpenAI's GPT-3.5 data retrieval.

 ## Features